-During the 1886-1887 winter season, Louisa Hunnewell was living elsewhere and 315 Dartmouth was the home of banker Eugene Van Rensselaer Thayer and his wife, Susan (Spring) Thayer.
+During the 1886-1887 winter season, the Hunnewells were living elsewhere and 315 Dartmouth was the home of banker Eugene Van Rensselaer Thayer and his wife, Susan (Spring) Thayer.
 They previously had lived at 23 Commonwealth.
 They also maintained a home, Fairlawn, in Lancaster and a home in Pride’s Crossing.
-By the next season they were living at 151 Commonwealth and 315 Dartmouth was once again Mrs. Hunnewell’s home.
+By the next season they were living at 151 Commonwealth and 315 Dartmouth was once again the home of Louisa Hunnewell and her children.

 During the 1890-1891 winter season, Hollis H. Hunnewell and Charlotte Hunnewell were living elsewhere and 315 Dartmouth was the home of wholesale dry goods merchant Joseph Stevens Kendall and his wife, Ellen (Ling) Kendall.
 They had lived at 61 Commonwealth during the previous season and by the 1891-1892 season, they had moved to 8 Gloucester.

 Charlotte Hunnewell lived with her brother and sister-in-law until her marriage in October of 1894 to Victor Sorchan, after which they lived in New York and Newport.
 They divorced in December of 1920 and she married again, in January of 1921, to Dr. Walton Martin, a New York surgeon; in the early 1920s, they built Hidden Valley Castle in Cornwall, Connecticut.

 During the 1894-1895 winter season, 315 Dartmouth was the home of cotton manufacturer Horatio Nelson Slater and his wife, Mabel De Carteret (Hunt) Slater.
 They had lived at 205 Commonwealth during the previous season.
-They also maintained homes in Webster, where several of his cotton mills were located, and in Magnolia.
+They also maintained a home, The Knolls, in Webster, where several of his cotton mills were located.

 The Slaters continued to lived at 315 Dartmouth during the 1895-1896 winter season, but moved thereafter to 17 Gloucester.

-On May 7, 1901, 315 Dartmouth was purchased from Hollis Horatio Hunnewell by Thomas Jefferson Coolidge.
+On May 7, 1901, 315 Dartmouth was purchased from Hollis H. Hunnewell by Thomas Jefferson Coolidge.
 He was a recent widower, his wife, Mehitable (Hetty) Sullivan (Appleton) Coolidge, having died in March of 1901.
 At the time of her death, they were living at the Tudor, at the corner of Beacon and Joy Streets.
-He also maintained a home on Coolidge’s Point at Manchester.